dechimp/simple_test/README.md

 What is this?
 ------------
-'Simple Test' is a project for learning first-hand the similarities/differences between the different web-based testing frameworks, such as Selenium, Capybara, RSpec, Cucumber and Google's Robot Framework.
+'Simple Test' is a personal experiment in learning the similarities/differences between the different web-based testing frameworks, such as Selenium, Capybara, RSpec, Cucumber and Google's Robot Framework.